knpuniversity/stripe/knpu/ep2-subscriptions/validating-coupons.md

 ## Fetching the Coupon Information

-Cool!
+Great!
 At this point, all *we* need to do is talk to Stripe and ask them:

 > Hey Stripe!
 Is this a valid coupon code in your system?.
 Oh, and if it is,
 > how much is it for?